Poland lays razor wire on border with Russia’s Kaliningrad

 Soldiers began laying the razor wire in the Polish village of Wisztyniec, a local Border Guard spokeswoman, Miroslawa Aleksandrowicz, told Polish state news agency PAP.

-“The barrier will be built is several places as the same time,” Aleksandrowicz said.
+“The barrier will be built in several places at the same time,” Aleksandrowicz said.

 There were no detected attempts to cross into Poland illegally from Kaliningrad in October, Aleksandrowicz said.